Our group seeks to understand the mechanisms and dynamics underlying network computation

 Ultraslow periodic sequences

-See our recent paper: Gonzalo Cogno et al., 2023.
+See our paper: Gonzalo Cogno et al., 2024.

 Linking connectivity and dynamics

-We are also interested in understanding how connectivity shapes neuronal dynamics, and how neural networks compute.
+We are also interested in understanding how network connectivity shapes neuronal dynamics, and how neural networks compute.
 Here are some questions we are interested in:

-– How do neural networks process information and represent features of the external world in the form of population codes?
+– How do neural networks process information and represent features of the external world in the form of flexible population codes?

 Methods